Give by midnight tonight and your gift will be DOUBLED for kids! For every gift of $35 or more, a special My Paw in Yours Puppy will go to a patient.

-The CHLA pediatric radiology fellowship goal is to provide competence in all aspects of pediatric imaging.
+The goal of the Children's Hospital Los Angeles Pediatric Radiology Fellowship is to provide competence in all aspects of pediatric imaging.
 The program is also structured to foster research and teaching skills necessary for a successful career in pediatric radiology.

 Over 130,000 examinations are performed annually in the Radiology Department, providing an ample volume of diverse cases for the educational benefit of trainees.
 We have a fully integrated Fuji PACS system and are completely filmless.
 We utilize Powerscribe, a voice recognition dictation system.
 All standard imaging modalities are available within the department.
 The department has a digital biplane angiographic room, three fluoroscopic rooms, seven general radiographic rooms, four digital portable radiographic units, a 64 MSCT GE CT scanner, an ultrasound section with six new Toshiba Aplio-500 scanners, and four clinical MRI units including a 1.5T GE Signa LX, a 1.5T Philips Achieva, a 3TX Philips Achieva and a 3T Philips Ingenia.
 The department also has a fully equipped nuclear medicine section with a new Siemens Intivo SPECT/CT, a new Symbia E dual-head gamma camera with SPECT, Philips Gemini PET/CT scanner, ADAC Vertex with SPECT, Siemens orbiter gamma camera, and a Technicare.